MediaArea/MediaConch/Architecture/GlobalArchitecture.md

 ## Core

+The Core is the main service and runs in a passive, background mode.

-Main service, in background, control the checkers and manage data for the User Interface.
+* controls the checkers and manages data for the User Interface.

-Wait for commands from new files daemon and User Interface, send commands to the scheduler for files checking.
+* waits for commands from new files daemon and User Interface
+* send commands to the scheduler for files checking.

-Communicate with the database to store and retrieve datas from the checkers.
+* communicates with the database to store and retrieve data from the checkers.

 Interface :